farah-droid/maze-runner/README.md

 - The enhanced explorer finished the maze with only 128 moves, an impressive reduction from the 1279 of the original.
 - BFS was also much quicker, reducing moves by over 90%.
 - The simple method used a lot of steps navigating dead ends or up walls.
-- There were virtually no differences in time in non-visual mode, but in visual mode, the original method was demonstrated to have higher delays since it updated the screen in real time.
+- There were virtually no differences in time in non-visual mode,
 - Both adventurers completed the maze successfully, but BFS was clearly more efficient.

 ### 3. Visuals
-I had an issue with visualizing the maze on my device
+I had an issue with visualizing the maze on my device im sorryyyyy

 ### 3. Trade-offs and New Limitations Introduced
 While the implementation of BFS is more efficient and easier than the original, it also creates a couple of trade-offs: